 - Withholding money from you

-- Forcing you to give him/her your money or access to your accounts
+- Forcing you to give your money or access to your accounts

-- Controls what you buy or closely watches what you buy
+- Controlling what you buy or closely watching what you buy

 - Keeping you from seeing shared bank accounts